Semenyih (state constituency)

 Semenyih is a state constituency in Selangor, Malaysia, that has been represented in the Selangor State Legislative Assembly since 1959.
+It has been represented by Nushi Mahfodz of Perikatan Nasional (PN) since August 2023.

 The state constituency was created in the 1958 redistribution and is mandated to return a single member to the Selangor State Legislative Assembly under the first past the post voting system.

 Demographics

 History

 It was abolished in 1995 when it was redistributed.
 It was re-created in 2003.

 Polling districts

 According to the gazette issued on 30 March 2018, the Semenyih constituency has a total of 23 polling districts.